vectordotdev/vector/rfcs/2020-10-15-3480-file-source-rework.md

 handles for files that match `skip_older_than`, since this has caused some issues.
-Naively, we need the open handle to attempt reads in case new data is written to the file, but we could also implement that as a new state of `FileWatcher` that stashes the inital size and periodically checks the file metadata (mtime and size) to see if it should start reading at what was the end.
+Naively, we need the open handle to attempt reads in case new data is written to the file, but we could also implement that as a new state of `FileWatcher` that stashes the initial size and periodically checks the file metadata (mtime and size) to see if it should start reading at what was the end.

 ### General tweaks